CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 **Modus Tollens** is a negative conditional syllogism.
 If affirmative conditional syllogisms work with a positive P leading to a positive Q, negative conditional syllogisms seek to confirm that if Q is negative, then P is negative.

-Viewed in this way, **Modus Tollens is the opposite of Modus Ponens.**
+Viewed in this way, **Modus Tollens is the opposite of Modus Ponens:**
 1. **Major Premise:** If Israel were apartheid (P), it would have laws barring Arabs from the Knesset (Q).
 2. **Minor Premise:** Israel does not have laws barring Arabs from the Knesset (Q is false).
 2. **Conclusion:** Therefore, Israel is not apartheid (P is false).